 Organic White Icicle Radish - Raphamus sativus

 Also know as Lady Finger, the 3" - 6" long, slender roots taper to a point resembling a miniature daikon radish.
-These little beauties have mild radish flavor and crisp, juicy, white flesh.
+These little heirloom beauties have mild radish flavor and crisp, juicy, white flesh.
 Their quality holds well.
 Best grown as a winter crop or in cooler temperatures, in order to enjoy their crisp and fresh nature!

 - Sun: Partial- Full